 Vice President, Guest Experience at Breeze

-During this episode, Vice President of Guest Experiences Danny Cox shares what it means to be Seriously Nice, how they raise the bar for guest experiences, and why they decided to omit voice as a primary channel for customer service.
+In this Gladly podcast episode, hear from Vice President of Guest Experiences at Breeze Airways, Danny Cox, as he shares what it means to be Seriously Nice, how Breeze raises the bar for guest experiences, and why they decided to omit voice as a primary channel for customer service.

 “My advice is, don’t open a call center, make sure you open a contact center… It’s a digital first approach.”